What is App.exe?

 The process known as Smartfren Connex (version CE682 UI, AC782 UI) or App Application or MBlaze UI belongs to software Smartfren Connex (version CE682 UI, AC782 UI) or Anti-Virus-Pro or Aston Villa - DNA or Ultimate Defender or Ultimate Cleaner or MBlaze UI by Nous-Tech Solutions (www.udefender.com) or Turtlez (www.turtlez.co.uk).

-Description: App.exe is located in a subfolder of "C:\Program Files".
+Description: App.exe is not essential for Windows and will often cause problems.
+App.exe is located in a subfolder of "C:\Program Files".

 Known file sizes on Windows 7/XP are 2,337,280 bytes (16% of all occurrences), 1,720,360 bytes and 9 more variants.